Amlala

 Amlala is a village located in the Mohali District in the state of Punjab, India.
 It is the only village in the area to have a post office.

 Location

-To the west flows the River Ghhgar; to the north is Chandiala, and to the south is Baruali.
+To the west flows the River Ghhgar; to the south is Chandiala, and to the north is Baruali.
 To the east is a military area, which provides employment for many of the villagers.